TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-installupdgradefail.md

 For Linux devices:<br>

 1. If you can, run the command **sudo iotedge check --verbose** to test for common configuration errors
 2. Make sure that the container engine is running.
-If you get errors trying to install the Moby container engine, [Verify your Linux kernel for Moby compatibility](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge-linux?view=iotedge-2018-06#verify-your-linux-kernel-for-moby-compatibility).
+If you get errors trying to [install the Moby container engine](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2018-06#install-a-container-engine).
 3. Check that you used the installation packages that match your device's operating system.
 There are unique packages for each [supported operating system](https://docs.microsoft.com/azure/iot-edge/support#operating-systems?view=iotedge-2018-06).

 For Windows devices:<br>